mgifford/drupal-security/src/drupal.rst

 enhancements back to the community.
 Doing this breaks assumptions within the Update module but more importantly makes upgrades much more difficult.
-Even with a properly documented patch, it is a lot of work to upgrade, patch and re-write a function https://www.w3.org/Security/wiki/Same_Origin_Policyin a live website.
+Even with a properly documented patch, it is a lot of work to upgrade, patch and re-write a function in a live website.

 By contributing the improved code upstream, you can avoid that often painful process.
 The peer review that comes with contributing your code back to the